Energy drinks are considered as magic potion that improves vitality. But, these drinks are also dangerous elixirs.

 Red Bull | 8.4 oz (250 ml) | 80 mg |

-Habitual consumption of caffeine will make you dependent to it.
+Habitual consumption of caffeine will make you dependent on it.
 However, caffeine withdrawal shows various symptoms such as restlessness, nervousness, gastrointestinal disturbance and tachycardia.

-FDA have concluded multiple cases about the adverse effects of consuming too much energy drinks.
-In fact, deaths may be associated to them.
+FDA has concluded multiple cases about the adverse effects of consuming too many energy drinks.
+In fact, deaths may be associated with them.

 Bottom Line

-Consumption of energy drink must be in moderation.
-To avoid adverse effects, you should choose energy drink that contain healthy ingredients and must carry the FDA approval.
+Consumption of energy drinks must be in moderation.
+To avoid adverse effects, you should choose energy drinks that contain healthy ingredients and must carry FDA approval.

 Make sure that the amount of caffeine and sugar is minimal.
 Likewise, you should check the serving size and each can must contain 8 fluid ounces.

-There are other ways to keep you awake, rather than consuming energy drink.
-Having a nap or a good night sleep can be healthy options.
+There are other ways to keep you awake, rather than consuming energy drinks.
+Having a nap or a good night’s sleep can be healthy options.

 Energy drinks may just be fine for short-term consumption, but not for long-term use.